Genesis 25:19–28:9; Malachi 1:1–2:7; Romans 9:6–29

 “Sojourn in this land, and I will be with thee, and will bless thee; for unto thee, and unto thy seed, I will give all these lands, and I will establish the oath which I swore unto Abraham thy father.”
 (Genesis 26:3)

-If God is instructing us to stay, then even in a raging fire, we can be a blessing by providing His Living Water.
+If God is instructing us to stay, then we can be a blessing even in dire situations by providing His Living Water.

-As we watch the flames of destruction, jealousy, and hate in the spirit of Esau rise up in Jerusalem and Israel at large this past week and a half, there is a temptation to think we here in Israel should escape and “go down to Egypt” or perhaps to the US or Canada.
+As we watch jealousy and hate in the spirit of Esau rise up in Gaza through rocket attacks and border riots, there is a temptation for some in Israel to think they should escape and “go down to Egypt” or perhaps to the US or Canada.

 But if the Spirit of God tells us to stay, then we can know that He will protect us and establish the oath He swore unto our forefathers to give us this Land.